 The Court of Judicial Discipline (“Court”) consists of four judges, two lawyers and two non-lawyers.
-Half of the Court members are chosen by the Governor, the other half by the Pennsylvania Supreme Court.
+Half of the Court members are appointed by the Governor, the other half by the Pennsylvania Supreme Court.

 How does a case come before the Court?

-A case comes before the Court only if the Board decides to file formal charges against a judge.
+A case comes before the Court only if the Board decides there is probable cause to file formal charges against a judge.

 What does the Court do once formal charges are filed?

 The Court operates likes a regular trial court and holds hearings on charges brought by the Board.
-The Board’s Chief Counsel acts as a “prosecutor” and presents the case in support of the charges.
+The Board’s lawyers act as the prosecutor and present the case in support of the charges.
 Charges must be proved by “clear and convincing evidence. ” The Court then decides whether or not discipline is warranted and, if so, what kind of discipline is appropriate.

 Are Court proceedings open to the public?